nginx/unit-docs/source/configuration.rst

         Python.

     * - :samp:`callable`
-      - Name of the callable in :samp:`module` that Unit uses to run the app.
+      - Name of the :samp:`module`-based callable that Unit runs as the app.

-        The default value is :samp:`application`.
+        The default is :samp:`application`.

     * - :samp:`home`
       - Path to the app's `virtual environment <https://packaging.python.org/